Estate Planning for Artists

 For more information about artist estate planning, read Artist Tips: Checklist for Planning Your Art Estate

-As for donating to museums or other institutions, contact mainly those that have expressed interest in your work over the years, ask whether they still have interest, get some idea of the art they want the most, and do your best to donate exactly what they ask for.
-Don't insist that anyone take more than they ask for, try to micro-manage the specifics of the donation, or indiscriminately donate to places that aren't familiar with your work.
-Excess or unwanted donations of art are often refused altogether, or when they are accepted, either get placed into eternal storage or end up getting sold at white elephant sales.
-Only consider a mass donation if an institution is particularly interested and can offer a concrete plan for your art.
-If your primary reason for donating is tax related, make sure you fully understand IRS requirements, what your approximate deductions will be, and plan everything out well ahead of time.
+As for donating to museums or other institutions, contact any that have expressed interest in your work over the years, ask whether they still have interest, get some idea of the art they want the most, and do your best to donate exactly what they ask for.
+Don't insist that anyone take more than they ask for, or try to micro-manage the specifics of a donation, or indiscriminately approach or attempt to donate to places that aren't fans of your work.
+Excess or unwanted donations of art are often refused altogether, or when they are accepted, either get placed into eternal storage or can even end up getting auctioned or sold at fundraisers or white elephant sales.

 Current Features